Key Points Regarding Replications

 The response time software is Inquisit 6.
 It is available for download here: https://www.millisecond.com/download

-The programing code used in the first replication (key stroke response modality) can be obtained here.
+The programing code below was used in the first replication (key stroke response modality).
 This is the code that is recommended for use in future replications because it uses the keystroke, rather than the verbal, response modality.

 <defaults>